JL

 SA

-Assistant Principal - Shannon Adalio, M.Ed.
+Assistant Principal - Shannon Adalio

 Mrs. Adalio is entering her 17th year as an educator.
 She most recently held the position as Assistant Principal at Esek Hopkins Middle School in Providence.
 For 12 years, Mrs. Adalio has worked as a Middle School STEM teacher, at Blackstone Valley Prep Middle School.
 Mrs. Adalio is one of the 8 founding teachers of the charter school in Central Falls and knows that a nurturing and rigorous educational environment is an essential right for all students.
 Adalio’s students describe her as energetic, warm hearted and funny.
 Her classroom is noted as a place of comfort and hands-on engagement for her students.
 A driven and enthusiastic educator, Mrs. Adalio is devoted to her students at the high school level helping support their growth and development through these important and sometimes challenging years.